mammask/EarthBiAs2017/setupR.md

 ### Download data

-For the purposes of the sessions in `R` we use a set of precipitation records from 300 meteorological stations across Europe.
-Data can be found in the following [link]().
+For the purposes of the sessions in `R` we use a set of precipitation records from 200 meteorological stations across Europe.
+Data can be found in the following [link](https://github.com/mammask/EarthBiAs2017/blob/master/precipStations.RDS?raw=true).